AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExample2_Invert.rst

 The output image (which will be fetched later on) will have a **bounds** that are at least as big as the render window.
-The bounds of the output image could infact be larger.
+The bounds of the output image could in fact be larger.
 This could happen if a host is simultaneously calling the render action in separate threads to perform symmetric multi-processing, each thread would be given a different render window to fill in of the larger output image.